Amazon and the Rise of the Third-Party Seller

 It’s unusual for someone like Jeff Bezos to celebrate losing sales.
 In 2018, Amazon’s third-party sellers surpassed Amazon’s sales, growing from 3 percent of the company’s income to 58 percent.
 But as for Bezos?
 He seemed positively elated at his platform’s success.

-The success of Amazon’s third-party seller platform indicates that giant online marketplaces like Amazon are no longer only a roost for successful corporate giants.
+The success of Amazon’s third-party seller platform indicates that giant online marketplaces.
+Like Amazon is no longer only a roost for successful corporate giants.

 Now, they offer similar success to small business owners.